Triangulated structures induced by mutations: Pretriangulated structures induced by premutation triples

-Then, we define $\Phi(\ul{z}) = \ul{z^{\pr}}$.
+Then we define $\Phi(\ul{z}) = \ul{z^{\pr}}$.
 This correspondence is well-defined and injective from the commutativity of the right most square.
-In particular, $z^{\pr}$ is unique up to $[\II]$ where $z^{\pr} \lambda^Z = - \lambda_{Z^{\pr}} z$.
+In particular, $z^{\pr}$ is unique up to $[\II]$ which satisfies $z^{\pr} \lambda^Z = - \lambda_{Z^{\pr}} z$.
 This correspondence is also surjective since $i^Z$ is a left $\II$-approximation.
 Finally, this is bifunctorial because $z^{\pr}$ is uniquely determined by the commutativity of right square. \end{proof}

 \begin{nota} We denote the unit \resp{counit} of $(\Sigma, \Omega)$ by $\alpha$ \resp{$\beta$}. \end{nota}